Creating a function version

 Note

-To ensure the integrity of version links, you cannot update function versions.
+To ensure integrity of relationships, you cannot update function versions.
 For more information about the resource relationships, see Function.